ariebovenberg/whenever/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Build runs successfully
 - [ ] Type stubs updated
 - [ ] Docs updated
+- [ ] If docstrings were affected, check if they appear correctly in the docs as well as autocomplete

 # Release checklist (maintainers only)